davxiao/davidxiao-web/content/post/notes-from-my-journey-in-reactjs/index.md

 {{< figure src="lifecycle.png" title="React lifecycle methods diagram" >}}

 For a visual reference, click [here](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)

-A typical component class also need to implement its own `render()`.

 `state` is a built-in object in class.